ianrae/mettle-framework/doc/ticketauth_notes.md

 would let the principal and other administrators have certain permissions.
 A schoolStaff ticket would let other members of staff have lesser permissions.

 This is a code-centric model.
-Your class home page might be checking for admin rules, teacher rules, class-level rules, or school-level rules.
+For example, your class home page might be checking for admin rules, teacher rules, class-level rules, or school-level rules.

+TBA Caching
+TBA caches the most recently used portion of the auth table in memory to reduce the amount of database access.

+You need to clear this cache whenever changes are made to the ticket or auth or user tables.

+-------------------------------- old----------------------

 better algorithm:  our main API that presenters call is